-- Drink warm or hot water after all meals.
+- Drink hot water after all meals.
 Great for digestion and relieves constipation.

 - Have more than a sip.
 Most medications and supplements perform better when you take them with a full glass of water.

 - Bring your refillable water bottle to the gym.
-The experts recommend that we drink water after a workout to replenish the water we lose during exercise.
+Fitness experts and yogis recommend that we drink water after a workout to replenish the water we lose during exercise.

 - Make time for “tea time.”
 Do like the Brits do and add a “tea-time” break to your day.